-You can configure Bitbucket Cloud to resolve Bitbucket Cloud tickets automatically when people push updates through to your Bitbucket Cloud repository.
+Bitbucket Cloud can resolve Bitbucket Cloud tickets automatically when people push updates to your Bitbucket Cloud repository.
 They can specify commands and issues in commit messages, like this:

 hg commit -m "fixes #6, resolve ticket #5 and see ticket #9 and ticket #5 in the tracker"